Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Component computations and proofs

 \subsection{Explicit expressions for \texorpdfstring{$E^{\hat K}$ and $J^{\hat K}$}{E\textasciicircum K and J\textasciicircum K}}

-For the reader's convenience we record here coordinate expressions for the conformal energy flux \eqref{eq:EK-flux} and Morawetz bulk term \eqref{eq:JK-bulk} associated to the conformal vector field $\hat K=-w^{2}\partial_{w}-v^{2}\partial_{v}$.
+For the reader's convenience we state here coordinate expressions for the conformal energy flux \eqref{eq:EK-flux} and Morawetz bulk term \eqref{eq:JK-bulk} associated to the conformal vector field $\hat K=-w^{2}\partial_{w}-v^{2}\partial_{v}$.
 Throughout this subsection we use the double-null coordinates